Bey Yaar: Critical reception

 Critical reception to the film has been mostly positive.
 Divya Bhaskar praised the film and rated it 3 out of 5 stars.
 BuddyBits.com rated it 4.5 out of 5 stars praising it to be one of the best films coming out from Gujarati cinema.
 Sandesh praised it and called it a mature movie.
 Times of India reviewed it positively saying, "Wonderfully executed, beautifully crafted and crisply edited, the movie makes the popcorn and the hot cuppa more enjoyable." and rated it 4 stars out of 5.
 Jay Vasavada called it, "Brilliant, Brave, Bright".
 The film was screened at New York Indian Film Festival on 5 May 2015 and became the first ever Gujarati film to do so.

 Box office

 The film had a limited release across cinemas in Gujarat and Maharashtra, but was running with packed houses on the day of the release and continued the success in the first weekend.
 The film completed 100 days in many cities and eventually completed 50 weeks.
 The film collected ₹8.5 crore on the box office.

 Awards

 14th Annual Transmedia Gujarati Screen & Stage Awards

-The film was nominated for 14 out of 16 categories and won total 9 awards, including the best film.
+The film was nominated for 14 out of 16 categories and won a total of 9 awards, including best film.